AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 ## Renewal Strategy
 A strategy that is characterized by an absence of significant change.
 You're defensive.
 Bankruptcy mostly.
 Usually because you're reducing the size.
 Think Sears, Delta, Toys R Us.

+If you're in bankruptcy but hoping to come out the other end as a more financially viable firm with better skills, you're in *turnaround strategy*.

 ## Growth Strategy
 A strategy that is characterized by a business expanding into markets or industries, or the services or products.
 Usually you can make more money in these systems (more products, scale efficiency).

+You can grow by diversification, concentration, vertical integration, horizatonal integration.

+Inorgantic growth is through acquisitions.
+Organic growth is through new Capabilities.

 ## Horizontal Integration
 Mergers or acquisitions where a company grabs a similar company within the industry.
 Could lead to the formation of a monopoly.